-- A parent providing care for a disabled family member living in the home, provided that there is medical documentation to support the need for the parent to remain in the home to care for the disabled family member; - At state option on a case-by-case basis, a parent who is a recipient of Social Security Disability Insurance (SSDI) benefits; and - An individual in a family receiving MOE-funded assistance under an approved Tribal TANF program, unless the State includes the tribal family in calculating work participation rates, as permitted under CFR 45 § 261.25.
+- A parent providing care for a disabled family member living in the home, provided that there is medical documentation to support the need for the parent to remain in the home to care for the disabled family member: - At state option on a case-by-case basis, a parent who is a recipient of Social Security Disability Insurance (SSDI) benefits; and - An individual in a family receiving MOE-funded assistance under an approved Tribal TANF program, unless the State includes the tribal family in calculating work participation rates, as permitted under CFR 45 § 261.25.

 Table 5A.
-CalWORKs WTW Activities and Hourly Requirements 58 Figure 5A.
-Quarterly Analysis of the Welfare-to-Work Population: FY 2009-10 through FY 2017-18 Table 5B.
-Quarterly Analysis of the Welfare-to-Work Population: FY 2009-10 through FY 2017-18 Table 5D.
-Number of Community College Degrees, Certificates, and Awards CalWORKs Recipients Received: 2011-2018 64 Table 5E.
-Average Monthly Percent of Exemptions Granted to WTW Adults: FFYs 2010-2018 65 Table 5F.
-Welfare-to-Work (WTW) Time Clock Exemptions/Good Cause Table 5G.
-Participation in Work or Work-Related Activities (TANF cases only): FFYs 2009-2017 69 Table 5H.
-Summary of WPR Assessed Penalties and Compliance Status (\$ in millions) 71 Table 5I.
-California's TANF Work Participation Rate (WPR) History: FFYs 2008-2018 73
+CalWORKs WTW Activities and Hourly Requirements 56 Figure 5A.
+Quarterly Analysis of the Welfare-to-Work Population: FY 2010-11 through FY 2018-19 58 Table 5B.
+Quarterly Analysis of the Welfare-to-Work Population: FY 2010-11 through FY 2018-19 59 Table 5C.
+CalWORKs Welfare-to-Work Education Activities 61 Table 5D.
+Number of Community College Degrees, Certificates, and Awards CalWORKs Recipients Received: 2011-2019 62 Table 5E.
+Average Monthly Percent of Exemptions Granted to WTW Adults: FFYs 2010-2 2019 63 Table 5F.
+Welfare-to-Work (WTW) Time Clock Exemptions/Good Cause 64 Table 5G.
+Participation in Work or Work-Related Activities (TANF cases only): FFYs 2009-2018 67 Table 5H.
+Summary of WPR Assessed Penalties and Compliance Status (\$ in millions) 69 Table 5I.
+California's TANF Work Participation Rate (WPR) History: FFYs 2008-2019 71